Skip to main content

 • Maintains confidentiality of non-public records and makes available all data and information deemed a public record by the North Dakota Century Code.

-o Must pass a background check and pre-employment drug and alcohol screening
+• Must pass a background check and pre-employment drug and alcohol screening

-Starting Salary ranges from $37.08-$39.30/hour based on experience and training.
+Compensation: Starting salary ranges from $130,000 to $140,000 based on qualifications and experience.

 To learn more about living and working in Williams County, visit whereinwilliamscounty.com.

-All offers of employment are contingent upon successful completion of a background check, drug screening, and reference review.
+All offers of employment are contingent upon the successful completion of a background check, drug screening, and reference review.

 300